iakovmarkov/prometheus-vuls-exporter/README.md

 After those are set, you can install dependencies:

-    $ go get ./src/
+    $ make install

 ### Run

 You're set!
 Make your changes and run the application:

-    $ go run ./src/
+    $ make run

 ### Build

-When you're done with your changes and ready to compile and distribute the binary, run this:
+When you're done with your changes and ready to compile the binary, run this:

-    $ go build ./src/
+    $ make build

+Your binary will be in the `bin` folder.